actualbudget/docs/docs/advanced/oauth-auth.md

 This feature requires use of [Actual Server](../config/)
 :::

-This setup is different if you are already using Actual.

 To enable this feature, you can do it using configuration file at actual server or you can use the UI

 ### Config using configuration file